wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 By default, containers inside a pod allow privilege elevation, and can access the host file system and the host network.
 But although convenient, that can be undesirable from a security perspective.

-To restricts what containers in a pod can do, set <strong>security contexts</strong> in the pod specification so it's applied to all of the pod's containers.
+   To restrict what containers in a pod can do, set <strong>security contexts</strong> in the pod specification so it's applied to all of the pod's containers.

+1. To display the current context ID within GKE:

+   <pre><strong>kubectl config current-context</strong></pre>

+   <pre>gke_[PROJECT_ID]_us-central1-a_standard-cluster-1</pre>

+1. To list all cluster contexts' namespace and AUTHINFO:

+   kubectl config get-contexts

+1. To change context:

+   <pre>kubectl config use-context gke_${GOOGLE_CLOUD_PROJECT}_us-central1-a_standard-cluster-1</pre>

    Using security contexts in a pod definition, you can exercise a lot of control over the use of the host namespace, networking, file system, and volume types, whether privilege containers can run, and whether code in the container can escalate to root privileges.

-This sample privileged-pod.yaml is used to the the pod security policy:
+   This sample privileged-pod.yaml is used to define a pod's security policy:

    <pre>kind: Pod
 apiVersion: v1